sargolin/ISRT-Insurgency-Sandstorm-RCON-TOOL-and-Mapchanger/README.md

 #### Status: In development phase of full release - open for all ideas

 ## 1. Release Notes
-- Hotfix released for Mutators=None
-- Implemented a lot of bug fixes and error handling routines, direct rcon commands, map changer and progess bar for map changer
+- Implemented a couple of minor bug fixes and error handling routines
-- Put in a link for issue reporting
-- Added copy of console content
-- Made content of RCOn help and console content mark- and copy-able (if those words exist ;-) )
-- Inserted Map view thumbnails for the running maps
-- Inserted a lot of custom maps
-- Made the entire app resizable
+- Transferred the software into a "tab-ed" layout for better performance and user experience

 ## 2. General Remarks, Feedback and stuff...
 If you have any questions or feedback, please send me an e-mail to: isrt@edelmeier.org - In case of feature requests or find any error in the software, please open an issue or in any other case, just write to me on our Discord: https://discord.gg/zEdTrgg